 As we look to improve health outcomes for LGBTQ individuals, the Foundation understands that the social determinants of health and emotional wellness are hurdles to achieving full access and inclusion for LGBTQ community.
 To promote good health for all LGBTQ individuals, it is important to balance economic stability, education, social and community context, neighborhood and environment as well as health care issues.

 To unite our diverse community to ensure equality, justice and inclusion of our LGBTQ neighbors throughout Broward.

-The spirit of our community must always be one that accepts people for who they are, this includes the LGBT community.
-For more than 34 years, the Community Foundation has invested in the quality of life for all in Broward.
+The spirit of our community must always be one that accepts people for who they are.
+This includes the LGBTQ community.
+For more than 35 years, the Community Foundation of Broward has invested in a better quality of life for all in Broward.

 The Foundation hosted a series of listening sessions where we learned LGBTQ residents feel confined and seek inclusion and acceptance within the entire community.
 But the broader community lacks sensitivity to their unique needs.
 As a result, LGBTQ residents will hide their LGBTQ identity rather than seek help from a non-LGBTQ social service organization.
 Without inclusion and acceptance built into the culture of non-LGBTQ social service organizations, LGBTQ residents will not receive equal and fair treatment and/or have equal opportunities in employment, housing and health care.
 For full inclusion and acceptance to manifest in all areas of society, straight and gay people must unite.